Apache Cocoon

 Apache Cocoon, usually abbreviated as Cocoon, is a web application framework built around the concepts of Pipeline, separation of concerns, and component-based web development.
 The framework focuses on XML and XSLT publishing and is built using the Java programming language.
 Cocoon's use of XML is intended to improve compatibility of publishing formats, such as HTML and PDF.
 The content management systems Apache Lenya and Daisy have been created on top of the framework.
 Cocoon is also commonly used as a data warehousing ETL tool or as middleware for transporting data between systems.

+The project was retired in January 2025 and is no longer actively developed.

 Sitemap

 Apache Cocoon uses sitemaps to allow users to control a variety of components in the Cocoon software, as well as define the client-server interactions in what Cocoon refers to as the Pipelines.

 Components

 The components within Cocoon are grouped by function.

 Matchers

 Matchers are used to match user requests such as URLs or cookies against wildcard or regular expression patterns.
 Each user request is tested against matchers in the sitemap until a match is made.
 It is within a matcher that the response to a particular request is specified.